dchang0524/AlphaChicken/README.md

 Accounts for:

-Sensor readings
+- Sensor readings

-Equidistant trapdoor ambiguity
+- Equidistant trapdoor ambiguity

-Movement through high-risk lines
+- Movement through high-risk lines

 This prevents superficially “good” lines that are suicidal in reality.

+If steping on a known trapdoor, we can directly simulate its effects.

 ### 3.2 Global Trap Hazard Term